 Ask about security measures and make your own judgment on their sufficiency.
 There’s both physical security (especially if you’ll be staying overnight) and risk of theft.

-Get quotes on everything and make sure you understand the scope of the work being quoted.
+Are you and the yard talking about the same work scope?
+Make sure.
 “Prep” could mean “light sanding” to the yard and “sand to bare material, fill any gouges, fair, prime, sand again” to you.

 Payment Terms